union-imgcross icon

 A Professional Employer Organization (PEO) is an organization that shares the responsibility of managing employees and payroll with your company.
 Unlike EOR services where the complete responsibility of compliance management lies with the outsourced company, a PEO works jointly with your business.
 The basic points of differences between the two solutions are as follows.

 Organizations planning to expand into new territories are better suited with a global EOR which becomes the legal employer on behalf of the organization.
-Instead of associating with a PEO, a co-employment partner, organizations have more to gain by utilizing the services of a EOR solution.
+Instead of associating with a PEO, a co-employment partner, organizations have more to gain by utilizing the services of an EOR solution.
 The EOR solution safeguards organizations from unexpected policy changes, loss of control, and potential risks as the EOR bears every legal liability for the organization.
 In addition to these, the EOR handles payroll, tax, and employment law compliances.
-To know more about Skuad's EOR solution, Contact Skuad today.
+To know more about Skuad's EOR solution, contact Skuad today.

 Conclusion: What Gives Skuad’s Germany Solutions An Edge?